ZivMalka/simplesocial/README.md

 The project includes the following features:

- * Groups - each group has her own social feed and group memebrs
+ * Groups - each group includes social feed, group members and following list
  * Real time chat
  * Nutrition menus and workout programs
  * Personal profile - support and monitor patients to better manage their own health